Frequently Asked Questions

 How long is the waiting list for subsidized child care?

 Waiting list times vary, and usually are at least several months long.
-As of June 2014, when additional funding is available, the next families to be offered funding applied in March 2014.
+As of January 2015, when additional funding is available, the next families to be offered funding applied in late September 2014.
 We expect that the wait for funding will be 4 to 6 months months and possibly longer.

 How much will I have to pay when I get subsidized child care?